lyazj/smd5LO/README.md

 Then use `init_*` scripts to build corresponding versions of `MG5_aMC@NLO`.

-Test scripts are produced as `test-*` to test the built.
+Test scripts are produced as `test-*` to validate the built.